gaston11276/playercharacters/README.md

 - Playercharacters includes a spawn-location menu that most likely will be moved to a separate plugin.
 - More values will be added to th configuration file.
 - Date of Birth is not implemented by ui at this point.
-- Menues for Model and Animations have been temporaly disabled.
+- Menu for Animations has been temporarily disabled.
 - Most tattoos does not belong to its respective zone but is found in the 'Unknown' zone, temporarly applied at the face tattoo index.
 - Props applying/removing is not yet handled properly, thus it might be tricky to have no prop at a certain index (like removing the watch).
 - Tattoo camera is not fine-tuned but can be rotated.